 “I don’t know.”
 Words were too confusing.
 Answers impossible.

 “Why don’t you go back to sleep?”
 Mother said.
 “I’ll be here.”
 I drifted off.

 We believe as adults that we’re autonomous and strong.
-We dismiss the herd instinct we understood so well as children and pretend there’s something more sacred than conformity.
+We dismiss the herd instinct we understood so well as children and imagine that individualism is somehow more sacred than conformity.
 But five minutes of uncontrolled shaking and writhing brings to mind nothing holy but everything sinister.
 Convulsions, the loss of control to unseen chaotic forces, are the bane of creatures who require conformity.
 People were feared for this, imprisoned for this, killed for this.
 And, when a child among children exhibits this demonic-like activity, our primitive nature is empowered; we are helpless before that kind of helplessness; especially scared are the young.
 Children observing this affliction become as afraid as the epileptic – afraid of the epileptic.

 It happened in 1936, a car wreck on the outskirts of Granger, Texas.
 The vehicle flipped and a teenage boy was thrown head first from the old convertible.
 My father’s first seizure soon followed.
 Another would see him kicked out of the military during the war within which his best friend, my namesake, died.
 I don’t know how many more seizures there were or under what circumstances.
 He never told me.
-But I do know that their possibility so terrorized him that our doctor in Michigan had no idea that he had ever convulsed.
-That secret was held exclusively by the Texas doctor who prescribed the medication that arrived in unmarked white boxes from twelve hundred miles away.
-Yet, despite decades of caution, that thing which Daddy fled still found him.
+But I do know their possibility so terrorized him that our doctor in Michigan had no idea that he had ever convulsed.
+That secret was held exclusively by a doctor in Texas who prescribed the medication that arrived in unmarked white boxes from twelve hundred miles away.
+Yet, despite decades of caution, of silence, of clandestine plane rides to Texas, that thing which Daddy fled still found him.
 In his son.
 For him to watch.